 To Improve Heart Health, Look For Natural Sources of Omega-3s

 Part of the solution to this fatty acid imbalance is to limit your omega-6 intake.
 Another part of the solution is to seek out natural sources of omega-3s.
 Some of the most plentiful sources of omega-3 benefits are cold-water fish (wild salmon, for example), flaxseed, and pumpkin seed oils, as well as dark leafy green vegetables.

 Of course, you could always add to your omega-3 intake by taking an omega-3 supplement.
 Look for a supplement that includes both EPA and DHA.
 DHA omega-3s offer essential benefits for the heart, and are vital for the brain.
 EPA omega-3s also support the heart, as well as the rest of the body.
 I recommend algae or calamari oil supplements, which have higher DHA than most fish oils.
 Moreover, unlike some fish oils, these oils are sustainably sourced and do not have a fishy taste.

 Aside from Omega-3s, Seek Out Other Healthy Fats

 In general, the wholesome fats you should eat in a heart-healthy diet include olives and olive oil, fatty fish, nuts and nut butters, flaxseed, soy, and avocados.
-I have already introduced you to polyunsaturated omega-3 and omega-6 fats.
-But in order to make sound decisions about the best fats to include in your heart-healthy diet, it’s helpful to know a little more about all three types of fats: saturated, monounsaturated, and polyunsaturated (omega-6 and omega-3 fats).
+But in order to make sound decisions about the best fats to include in your heart-healthy diet, it’s helpful to know a little more about all three types of fats: saturated, monounsaturated, and polyunsaturated (both omega-6 and omega-3 fats).

 - Saturated fats are solid at room temperature.
 Meat, for example, contains saturated fat.
 Saturated fats can help prevent cholesterol from entering the arteries and fueling inflammation.
 If you're getting saturated fats from beef, only buy grass-fed beef to avoid antibiotics, hormones, and inflammatory omega-6 fats.
 You can also get saturated fats from butter, eggs, and some nuts.